DataBiosphere/terra-examples/terra-notebooks-playground/README.md

 * **Python**
     * ***Python environment setup***
     * *Py3 - How to read data from BigQuery*
+    * Py3 - How to use a cohort
     * Py3 - How to use Facets for interactive visualization of data.ipynb
     * Py3 - How to load data to BigQuery.ipynb
 * **R**